Candida Höfer

-Candida Höfer (born 4 February 1944) is a German photographer.
-She is a renowned photographer known for her exploration of public spaces and architecture.
+Candida Höfer (born 4 February 1944) is a German photographer known for her exploration of public spaces and architecture.
 In her career she transitioned from portraiture to focusing on spaces like libraries and museums.
 She is a former student of Bernd and Hilla Becher.
-Like other Becher students, Höfer's work is known for technical perfection and a strictly conceptual approach.
+Höfer's work is known for technical perfection and a strictly conceptual approach.
 Her work explores the ways in which institutional architecture shapes and directs human experience.
-Höfer's technical approach is reflective of her goals as an artist.

 From 1997 to 2000, she taught as professor at the Karlsruhe University of Arts and Design.
 Höfer is the recipient of the 2018 Outstanding Contribution to Photography award, as part of the Sony World Photography Awards.
 She is based in Cologne.

 Early life and education

 Candida Höfer was born in 1944 in Eberswalde, Province of Brandenburg.
 Höfer is a daughter of the German journalist Werner Höfer.
 From 1964 to 1968 Höfer studied at the Kölner Werkschulen (Cologne Academy of Fine and Applied Arts).
 After graduation, she began working for newspapers as a portrait photographer, producing a series on Liverpudlian poets.
 From 1970 to 1972, she studied daguerreotypes while working as an assistant to Werner Bokelberg in Hamburg.
 She later attended the Kunstakademie Düsseldorf from 1973 to 1982, where she studied film under Ole John and, from 1976, photography under Bernd Becher.
 Along with Thomas Ruff, she was one of the first of Becher's students to use color, showing her work as slide projections.
 While at school, she conceived a film she shot jointly with Tony Morgan in the Düsseldorf ice cream parlour Da Forno in 1975.